zhuxiao/asvclr/README.md

    --keep-assemble-reads
                  Keep temporary reads from being deleted during local assemble.
-                 This may take some additional disk space --technology STR
+                 This may take some additional disk space --monitor_proc_names STR
+                 Process names to be monitored during Canu assemble and BLAT alignment.
+                 These processes may have ultra-high CPU running time under some certain circumstances and should be terminated in advance if they become computation intensive works.
+Note that the process names should be comma-delimited and without blanks: ["overlapInCore,falconsense,blat"] --max_proc_running_minutes INT
+                 Monitored processes will be terminated if their CPU running time exceed INT minutes: [120]
+   --technology STR
                  Sequencing technology [pacbio]:
                    pacbio     : the PacBio CLR sequencing technology;